The Legend of Kuekuatsheu and the Creation of the World

 The legend of Kuekuatsheu is not a story of perfection.

-It's a matter of responsibility.
+It is a story of responsibility.

 It teaches that the world is not static.